vgorloff/swift-everywhere-toolchain/Readme.md

 9. Once build completed, toolchain will be saved to folder `ToolChain/swift-android-toolchain` and compressed into archive `ToolChain/swift-android-toolchain.tar.gz`.

+## Usage

+Please refer file [Assets/Readme.md](Assets/Readme.md) to see how to compile Swift files or build Swift packages using Toolchain.

 ## Sample Projects

 Sample projects can be found in separate [swift-everywhere-samples](https://github.com/vgorloff/swift-everywhere-samples) repository.
 Please look into `Readme.md` in that repository to get information about how to configure and build sample projects.